Consensas/covid/README.md

 [Consensas](https://www.consensas.com/) is our startup, credit to them / us for taking time away from that to work on this. **Our goal during the pandemic is to create a public, normalized, semantically well-defined dataset.
 Our concern is a lack of data, loss of data**

-Generally we name data as follow:
+Generally we name data as follows:

 * *bootstrap* data is usually data loaded eg from Wayback machine, to set up a dataset
 * *raw* data is usually YAML/JSON pulled or built from another source, but otherwise nothing else has been done to it